 By 1964, Congress recognized bourbon as a distinctive spirit of the United States and the name, “America’s Official Native Spirit” took.
 Today, more than 2.5 million people have toured the Kentucky Bourbon Trail, learned about its American roots, and sampled some of Kentucky’s finest.

 There are nine distilleries on the Kentucky Bourbon Trail® map and the association offers a passport book to keep track of your visits.
 The Association does recommend about three days to visit all of them as the trail spans just over 80 miles.
 There are tour companies available, Mint Julep Tours and R & R Limousine, to plan your trip along the trail and provide safe transportation.

-Tour lengths can vary by each distillery but it’s recommended to budget at least an hour and a half at each distillery for the tour and time in the tasting room.
-There are also minimal admission fees for each tour and are priced by the distillery.
-Please note that anyone is allowed to tour the distilleries but visitors must be 21 years of age to participate in the passport program and enjoy samples in the tasting room at the end of the tours.
+Tour lengths can vary by each distillery, but it’s recommended to budget at least an hour and a half at each distillery for the tour and time in the tasting room.
+There are also minimal admission fees for each tour which are priced by the distillery.
+Please note that anyone can tour the distilleries, but visitors must be 21 years of age to participate in the passport program and enjoy samples in the tasting room at the end of the tours.